mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -cc -S..software_programmer

-This will load the custom prompt, or create it if it does not yet exist.
+This will load the custom prompt or create it if it does not yet exist.
 In the second example, single-shot editing will be skipped after loading prompt _software_programmer_.